Sage/streamlinejs/README.md

 # Generation options

-Streamline gives you the choice between generating regular callback-based asynchronous code, or generating code that takes advantage of the fibers library.
+Streamline gives you the choice between generating regular callback-based asynchronous code, or generating code that takes advantage of the [fibers library](https://github.com/laverdet/node-fibers).

 The _callback_ option produces code that does not have any special runtime dependencies.
 You may even use it to generate asynchronous code for the browser.

-The _fibers_ option produces simpler code but requires that you install the [fibers library](https://github.com/laverdet/node-fibers) (easy: `npm install fibers`).
+The _fibers_ option produces simpler code but requires that you install the fibers library (easy: `npm install fibers`).
 This option gives superior development experience: line numbers are always preserved in the transformed code; you can step with the debugger through asynchronous calls without having to go through complex callbacks, etc.
 It may also generate more efficient code (to be confirmed by benchmarks).

-The fibers option can be activated by passing `--fibers` to the `node-streamline` command or by setting the `fibers` option when registering streamline (see `streamline/lib/compiler/register.register`)
+The fibers option can be activated by passing `--fibers` to the `node-streamline` command or by setting the `fibers` option when registering streamline (see the `register(options)` function in `streamline/lib/compiler/register`).

 # On-line demo